-Why It’s Harmful To Pretend Your Dog Is a Service Dog
+Why It's Harmful To Pretend Your Dog Is A Service Dog

 Have you ever found yourself wishing you could take your dog everywhere?
 It's understandable to not want to be separated from your dog, but the answer is never to pretend that your dog is a service dog when they aren't.
 It might seem like a harmless way to bring your dog with you to run errands or on a trip, but misrepresenting your dog as a service dog causes real harm to working service dogs and their handlers.